pkulium/vlm-judge/README.md

 ## Acknowledgments

-This work builds upon the LMMS-Eval framework for evaluating large multi-modality language models.
-We thank the community for their contributions to advancing VLM evaluation methodologies.
+This work builds upon the [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) framework for multimodal model evaluation.
+We thank the original authors for their contributions to the community.methodologies.